 L08 Classics 4647 Ancient Madness

 In this course we will ask what madness meant in Greek and Roman culture.
-We will find reading strategies that are sensitive both to ancient evidence and to the ethical demands of talking about, evaluating and categorizing people treated as mad.
-While we will concentrate on literary (particularly tragic and epic), philosophical and medical texts, we will also look at visual representations and evidence from ritual and cult.
-An important part of our project will involve tracing the afterlife of classical ideas: The history of melancholia will ground this aspect of the course.
+We will find reading strategies that are sensitive both to ancient evidence and to the ethical demands of talking about, evaluating, and categorizing people treated as mad.
+While we will concentrate on literary (particularly tragic and epic), philosophical, and medical texts, we will also look at visual representations and evidence from ritual and cult.
+An important part of our project will involve tracing the afterlife of classical ideas: the history of melancholia will ground this aspect of the course.
 Finally, we will consider how antiquity informs psychoanalysis (Oedipus, Antigone, Narcissus), and how ancient madness might partake in a critique of contemporary understandings of mental illness.

 Credit 3 units.
 A&S IQ: HUM, LCD EN: H